 Whey is the other protein in dairy products and it is usually a liquid but gets dehydrated and sold as a powdered protein supplement.
 A lot of people have some degree of food sensitivity to whey as well which also causes inflammation and an increase in disease and weight gain.

 Lectin is a naturally occurring toxin found in plants.
 Unfortunately, this toxin breaks down the lining of the gut causing Leaky Gut Syndrome.
-A mycotoxin is a metabolite of mold and more specifically, it is a very powerful neurotoxin.
+A mycotoxin is a metabolite of mold and more specifically, it is the most powerful carcinogen we know of.
 The way it gets in dairy is the animal eats grains that have this toxin in it.
-Notably, the mycotoxin also gets in human breast milk this same way or by consuming other products that have mycotoxins such as dairy or coffee.
+Notably, the mycotoxin also gets in human breast milk this same way or by consuming other products that have mycotoxins such as dairy, coffee, commercially raised meat, or grains.